CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.3.md

 # Exercise 3.3: Using Microsoft 365 Copilot in PowerPoint

-In this exercise, you will explore how Microsoft 365 Copilot enhances the PowerPoint experience.
-You’ll learn how to use Copilot to create, refine, and transform presentations.
-The exercise will guide you through generating presentations from scratch or converting existing Word documents into slide decks, allowing you to streamline the creation of impactful and visually appealing presentations.
+In this exercise, you will use Microsoft 365 Copilot in PowerPoint to generate a complete presentation from a simple prompt about Artificial Intelligence.

 ## Overview